katie123502/BioEC131-Final-Project-VALK/README.md

 ## Genomes Explored 🔎

+If you are interested in directly viewing the genomes, you can access them using their NCBI accession numbers on https://www.ncbi.nlm.nih.gov/

 | Virus Name	                         | NCBI accession number      |
 |-------------------------------------|----------------------------|
 | Herpes simplex virus type 1 (HSV-1) |       	X14112              |